 Neonatal Intensive Care Unit

-The Neonatal Intensive Care Unit is an inpatient hospital unit where a team of specially-trained professionals is needed to care for critically-ill newborns and to support their parents and families.
+The Neonatal Intensive Care Unit (NICU) is an inpatient hospital unit where a team of specially-trained professionals is needed to care for critically-ill newborns and to support their parents and families.

 NICUs are organized around the needs of the baby within the level of care and resources assigned at the hospital.
 Listed here are many of the types of health care professionals who may be involved in the care of your child.